 While the turkey is cooking, combine the limes, soy sauce, brown sugar, and, if using it, Sriracha to taste.
 Set aside.

 Place the remaining ingredients in a large bowl.
 When the turkey is done cooking, add it to the vegetable mixture.
 Drizzle with the sauce and toss to combine.
 Serve immediately in leaves of lettuce.
-Makes 4 servings.
+Makes 4 large servings.